brandonpelfrey/Fast-BVH/doxygen/GettingStarted.md

 Most ray tracers use primitive shapes to build a scene.
 For this example, we'll be using a sphere as a primitive shape.
 Just note that we could also be using a triangle, a voxel, or polygonal surface.
+Here's an example of our scene so far:

 ```cxx
 #include <vector>